 ABOUT

-This pilot project is a registration-based system that delivers virtual educational and training content for library and information professionals in all sectors ( academic, health, public, school, and special libraries) and to board members and students as well.
+This portal is a registration-based system that delivers virtual educational and training content for library and information professionals in all sectors (academic, health, public, school, and special libraries) and to board members and students as well.

 HOW TO REGISTER